Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: LBM1948 / Wikimedia Commons

-In Schwangau, a small Bavarian village near the Austrian border, lies the world-famous Neuschwanstein Castle, which is said to have inspired Disney’s Cinderella Castle.
-Neuschwanstein was commissioned in the 19th century by King Ludwig II and was designed in the romantic medieval style, complete with towers and frescoes, offering sweeping views of the iconic Alps.
+In Schwangau, a small Bavarian village near the Austrian border, lies the world-famous Neuschwanstein Castle.
+It is said to have inspired Disney’s Cinderella Castle.
+Neuschwanstein was commissioned in the 19th century by King Ludwig II and was designed in the romantic medieval style.
+It also features towers and frescoes, offering sweeping views of the iconic Alps.
 Nearby is Hohenschwangau Castle, the childhood residence of Ludwig.
 Visitors often hike to Marienbrücke, the best vantage point to admire the majestic mountains as its backdrop.
-In winter, it transforms into a snowy wonderland, while in summer, it boasts green foliage and flower-covered trails.
+In winter, it transforms into a snowy wonderland, while in summer, it boasts green foliage and flower-covered trails, making it one of the top places to visit near Netherlands.

 Distance From The Netherlands: 8 hours by car from Amsterdam